-Kasem’s friendly, “crackling” voice style has taken him to the top of his profession.
+Kasem’s friendly, “crackling” voice style took him to the top of his profession.
 The man, who once dreamed of being a baseball player but ended up a radio sports announcer, is the youngest member ever inducted into the Radio Hall of Fame.
 He has his own star on Hollywood Boulevard’s Walk of Fame.
 In 1997, Billboard Magazine honored him with its first-ever Lifetime Achievement Award.
 And, Kasem was honored with the first ever Radio Icon award at the Radio Music Awards in 2003.

-Throughout his career, Kasem has worked as a character actor in films and television.
-He has voiced countless commercials and Saturday morning cartoon-show characters, including the voice of Shaggy in the Scooby Doo television and film franchise.
+Throughout his career, Kasem worked as a character actor in films and television.
+He voiced countless commercials and Saturday morning cartoon-show characters, including the voice of Shaggy in the Scooby Doo television and film franchise.